Daniela Elser: The embarrassing flip side of Meghan Markle's big court win - NZ Herald

 But let's just slow things down here.
 Put down artisanal Brooklyn-made party poppers.
 Time for the lid to go back on the maraschino liqueur.

-While the court ruling was unequivocally the result that Team Sussex had been hoping for, that's not to say that this situation has been an out and out triumph for the mum-of-two.
+While the court ruling was unequivocally the result Team Sussex had been hoping for, that's not to say that this situation has been an out-and-out triumph for the mum-of-two.

 Sure, she might have won but at what cost?
 She has, and could very well continue to, pay a steep price for so determinedly pursuing this case.